 Part of that may come down to how the lawsuit shakes out.
 It’s about more than just Bloys fixating on random comments.
 Temori alleges that he faced retaliation and discrimination over a mental health diagnosis, faced harassment with regards to his sexual orientation, and that HBO made him a script coordinator on The Idol specifically because that was a job they intended to eliminate, which they did.
 The lawsuit also names as defendants HBO’s head of drama Francesca Orsi, Abel “The Weeknd” Tesfaye, and two producers for The Idol.

 According to Temori’s attorney Michael Martinez, Bloys’ texts serve as an example of the “very petty” company culture at HBO.
-“First and foremost, I think [this lawsuit] is about HBO’s culture and how it fosters a dynamic of ongoing harassment and discrimination in the workplace.
+“First and foremost, I think is about HBO’s culture and how it fosters a dynamic of ongoing harassment and discrimination in the workplace.
 They joke about people outside of HBO, they joke about people within HBO… You suffer through some bullying until you can’t suffer anymore.”

 To stay up to date on everything fantasy, science fiction, and WiC, follow our all-encompassing Facebook page and sign up for our exclusive newsletter.